algorandfoundation/algokit-cli/docs/features/localnet.md

 ## Prerequisites

-AlgoKit LocalNet relies on Docker and Docker Compose being present and running on your system.
+AlgoKit LocalNet relies on **Docker** and **Docker Compose** being present and running on your system.

-You can install Docker by following the [official installation instructions](https://docs.docker.com/get-docker/).
-Most of the time this will also install Docker Compose, but if not you can [follow the instructions](https://docs.docker.com/compose/install/) for that too.
+You can install both by following the [official installation instructions](https://docs.docker.com/get-docker/).

-If you are on Windows then you will need WSL 2 installed first, for which you can find the [official installation instructions](https://learn.microsoft.com/en-us/windows/wsl/install).
-If you are using Windows 10 then ensure you are on the latest version to reduce likelihood of installation problems.

 ## Known issues